blulas/bamoe-maven-archetypes/pamoe-legacy-maven-archetype/README.md

-# IBM Decision Manager Open Edition - Maven Archetype
+# IBM Process Automation Manager Open Edition (Legacy) - Maven Archetype

-This repository contains a custom [**Maven Archetype**](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) for creating cloud native decision services based on [**IBM Business Automation Manager Open Edition v9**](https://www.ibm.com/docs/en/ibamoe/9.0.0?topic=introduction-what-is-bamoe) using [**Quarkus**](https://https://quarkus.io//) as the associated container runtime.
+This repository contains a custom [**Maven Archetype**](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) for creating cloud native decision and process services based on [**IBM Business Automation Manager Open Edition v9**](https://www.ibm.com/docs/en/ibamoe/9.0.0?topic=introduction-what-is-bamoe) using [**Quarkus**](https://https://quarkus.io//) as the associated container runtime.

 ## Overview

 In short, Archetype is a Maven project template generation toolkit.
 An archetype is defined as an original pattern or model from which all other things of the same kind are made.
-The name fits as we are trying to provide a system that provides a consistent means of generating Maven projects, specifically, Kogito Decision Service projects.
+The name fits as we are trying to provide a system that provides a consistent means of generating Maven projects, specifically, Kogito Process Service projects.
 The archetype will help authors create Maven project templates for users, and provides users with the means to generate parameterized versions of those project templates.

-The `IBM Decision Manager Open Edition - Maven Archetype` produces a standard Kogito decision service project structure, complete with a properly configured project `pom.xml` as well as including all of the core dependencies and build targets for a project using these types of artifacts.
+The `IBM Process Automation Manager Open Edition - Maven Archetype` produces a standard Kogito process service project structure, complete with a properly configured project `pom.xml` as well as including all of the core dependencies and build targets for a project using these types of artifacts.

 ## Getting Started

-In order to create a decision service project using the archetype, the archetype and plugin must both be installed/deployed to a Maven cache accessible to each developer.
+In order to create a process service project using the archetype, the archetype and plugin must both be installed/deployed to a Maven cache accessible to each developer.
 Once this is completed, the archetype can be used by a developer using the VS Code IDE.

 ## What Gets Generated?

-Upon successful execution of the archetype, a directory will be created for your project containg the Maven project struture for the decision service.
-All standard Maven commands can now be used in order to build, deploy, and test the decision service.
+Upon successful execution of the archetype, a directory will be created for your project containg the Maven project struture for the process service.
+All standard Maven commands can now be used in order to build, deploy, and test the process service.

 **_Note_**: There may be certain scenarios where the Git ignore file (_.gitignore_) may not be generated for the new  project.
 This is due to a bug in Maven's archetype genearation code.
-In the event of this, please add the `.gitignore` file manually to the decision service's root folder.
+In the event of this, please add the `.gitignore` file manually to the process service's root folder.

 ## Building the Project